RaiCRITS/LyricEvolution/README.md

+# Songs Semantic Analysis Framework

+This framework computes semantic similarity matrices of songs over years using multiple methods and models.

+---

 ## Songs JSON Format

 The dataset should be structured as a dictionary where **each key is a year** (as a string), and the value is a list of song entries for that year.
 Each song entry is a dictionary.
 The **only required fields** are: